deepinv/deepinv/docs/source/user_guide/training/distributed.rst

 **Through distributed physics**: each rank applies its local operators :math:`A_i`.
 During backward, the gradient with respect to the shared input is computed from local contributions and synchronized across ranks.
-For linear physics, adjoints and vector-Jacobian products are reduced so that the model sees the gradient of the full stacked problem, not only the local operators.
+For linear physics, adjoints are reduced so that the model sees the gradient of the full stacked problem, not only the local operators.

 **Through data fidelity terms**: losses such as :class:`deepinv.optim.data_fidelity.L2`